Escherbach/Seq-Roadmap/README.md

 A natural success story to draw on is that of point-of-care polymerase chain reactions (PCR) machines.
 Through long-term development, PCR devices were adapted from machines that took several hours to run and were confined to specialized laboratories to affordable, compact, "push-button" objects that deliver results within an hour directly at the point of care, without the need for specialized labor.
 According to a [WHO report](https://apps.who.int/iris/rest/bitstreams/1060638/retrieve), "real-time PCR has engendered wider acceptance of the PCR due to its improved rapidity, sensitivity, reproducibility and the reduced risk of carry-over contamination".

 A concrete example of this success is the [Cepheid GeneXpert](https://www.cepheid.com/en-US/systems/genexpert-family-of-systems/genexpert-system.html) device.
 Originally developed for the detection of anthrax, it has been adapted to many other infectious diseases following collaboration between Cepheid and international organizations and philanthropic bodies.
 Through successive rounds of cost-optimization, the device got to a point where it became practical even in developing countries for testing diseases such as tuberculosis or HIV.
-This resulted in an overall install base of some 20,000 devices even prior to the COVID pandemic.
+This resulted in an overall install base of some [22,000 devices even prior to the COVID pandemic](https://cepheid.mediaroom.com/2019-04-15-Cepheid-Announces-FleXible-Cartridge-Program), which [increased to 40,000](https://www.genomeweb.com/business-news/danaher-q4-revenues-rise-21-percent) between 2019 and 2022.
 This enabled relatively rapid development of primers for testing the presence of SARS-CoV-2 in clinical samples without the need for developing novel infrastructure.

 PCR devices can also test for multiple pathogens or genes (such as those conferring antimicrobial resistance) in parallel.
 The [BioFire FilmArray](https://www.biofiredx.com/products/the-filmarray-panels/), for instance, offers simultaneous sensitive detection of 20-40 targets in samples including repiratory (sputum, bronchoalveolar lavage), blood culture, cerebrospinal fluid or gastrointestinal.